 First Security Islami Exchange Italy S.R.L.

 First Security Islami Exchange Italy S.R.L. has been formed as per approval of Bangladesh Bank vide letter no. BRPD(M)204/17/2009-95 dated 08 September 2009 for opening an owned exchange house.
-The main activities of the exchange house are to carry on the remittance business and to undertake and participate in transactions activities and operations commonly carried on or undertaken by remittance and exchange houses. c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group Not applicable.
+The main activities of the exchange house are to carry on the remittance business and to undertake and participate in transactions activities and operations commonly carried on or undertaken by remittance and exchange houses.

-d) The aggregate amount of surplus capital of insurance There is no deficiency of the Capital in any subsidiaries (whether deducted or subjected to an Subsidiary. alternative method) included in the capital of the consolidated group.
+c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group d) The aggregate amount of surplus capital of insurance subsidiaries (whether deducted or subjected to an alternative method) included in the capital of the consolidated group.